the-technat/self-host-planning-poker/README.md

 ## Release

 Releases are done by pushing a new tag to the repoistory.
-A Github Action will then build a new image and publish the chart.
+A Github Action will then build a new image.
+A Chart is currently not published.
 Releases are done if needed / occasionally, but not regularly.